Dragostea din tei: On the Japanese Internet

-American vlogger Gary Brolsma (left; pictured in 2006) used "Dragostea din tei" in his viral video Numa Numa Dance.
+Gary Brolsma (left; pictured in 2006), an American vlogger, used "Dragostea din tei" in his viral video Numa Numa Dance.
 He had come across the song through a Japanese clip that paired it with animations of what resembles the cat figure Monā (right).

-In Japan, an anonymous user known as Ikari created an animated video using "Dragostea din tei", featuring a character resembling Monā, a popular Shift_JIS art cat frequently illustrated by users of the Japanese textboard 2channel.
-The video purposefully misinterprets the Romanian lyrics as English or Japanese phrases, accompanied by corresponding visuals.
-For instance, "salut" (Romanian: "hello") is visually paired with a monkey (Japanese: "saru"), "fericirea" (Romanian: "happiness") is misheard as "panchira" (Japanese: "looking up a skirt"), and "nu mă, nu mă iei" becomes "noma, noma, yay" (Japanese: "drink, drink, yay").
-The clip gained popularity online and inspired a wave of similarly styled videos from users around the world.
-In response to its success, O-Zone's Japanese label Avex Trax released merchandise based on the video's central figure, branding it as the "Noma neko" ("Noma Cat").
+In Japan, an anonymous user known as Ikari created an animated video using "Dragostea din tei", featuring a character resembling Monā, a Shift_JIS art cat illustrated by users of the Japanese textboard 2channel.
+The video misinterprets the Romanian lyrics as English or Japanese phrases, accompanied by corresponding visuals.
+For instance, "salut" (Romanian: "hello") is paired with a monkey (Japanese: "saru"), "fericirea" (Romanian: "happiness") is misheard as "panchira" (Japanese: "looking up at a skirt"), and "nu mă, nu mă iei" becomes "noma, noma, yay" (Japanese: "drink, drink, yay").
+The clip gained popularity online and inspired a wave of similar videos from users around the world.
+In response to its success, O-Zone's Japanese label Avex Trax released merchandise based on the video's central figure, branding it as the "Noma neko" (Japanese: "Noma cat").

 Numa Numa Dance

-Reportedly discovering the song through Ikari's video, American amateur vlogger Gary Brolsma created a lip-sync video to "Dragostea din tei" titled Numa Numa Dance, which he uploaded to the website Newgrounds on 6 December 2004.
-The video shows Brolsma seated at his computer, cheerfully singing and dancing along to the song.
+Discovering the song through Ikari's video, American amateur vlogger Gary Brolsma created a lip-sync video to "Dragostea din tei" titled Numa Numa Dance, which he uploaded to the website Newgrounds on 6 December 2004.
+The video shows Brolsma seated at his computer, singing and dancing along to the song.
 Wren Graves of Consequence characterized Brolsma's performance as marked by "sly humor" and "full commitment".
-He noticed the use of expressive gestures such as a "perfectly timed raised eyebrow" and fist pumps thrown overhead as key elements that contributed to the video's animated quality.
+He noticed the use of expressive gestures such as a "perfectly timed raised eyebrow" and fist pumps thrown overhead as elements contributing to the video's animated quality.

-The video quickly went viral, reportedly amassing over 700 million views by November 2006, giving Brolsma mainstream media coverage and sparking numerous parodies and remakes.
-In their essay Memes as genre: A structurational analysis of the memescape, scholars Bradley E. Wiggins and G. Bret Bowers identified Numa Numa Dance as an early prototype of user-generated content and modern Internet memes, before the latter were commonly used in Internet culture.
-Wiggins and Bowers further positioned it as a point of transition from passive to participatory culture, where content is not solely consumed, but invites response.
+The video went viral, amassing over 700 million views by November 2006, giving Brolsma mainstream media coverage and sparking numerous parodies and remakes.
+In their essay Memes as genre: A structurational analysis of the memescape, scholars Bradley E. Wiggins and G. Bret Bowers identified Numa Numa Dance as a prototype of user-generated content and modern Internet memes, before the latter were used in Internet culture.

 Numa Numa Dance remains one of the most-viewed Internet videos of all time.
 The Believers Wolk referred to the phenomenon as "numanumamania", and wrote that Brolsma's video functioned as more effective promotion for "Dragostea din tei" than any marketing efforts a record label could have financed.
-Similarly, Michael Paoletta, writing for Billboard, credited Numa Numa Dance with playing a key role in increasing the song's visibility in the United States.
+Similarly, Michael Paoletta, writing for Billboard, credited Numa Numa Dance in increasing the song's visibility in the United States.